Do you think you could be suffering from Post Traumatic Stress Disorder (PTSD), or know someone that is? There IS effective help for PTSD!

 Wendy Gadsby is a Certified Hypnotherapist and an NLP Master Practitioner and also a Specialist Practitioner of the Richards Trauma Process.

-The Richards Trauma Process (TRTP) is an effective way to deal with major trauma, PTSD, anxiety, depression, fears and phobias and other issues.
+The Richards Trauma Process (TRTP) is an effective way to deal with PTSD, major trauma, depression, anxiety, phobias and fears and other issues.

 This process uses a combination of techniques and has been described as hypnosis on steroids.
 It’s usually conducted over a period of 3-4 sessions, within a month.
 No re traumatising involved.
 Consistent positive and lasting results are reported.